Tribal-class destroyer (1936): Post-war

 Twenty-three Tribal-class destroyers were constructed before and during World War II; sixteen for the Royal Navy, four for the Royal Canadian Navy, and three for the Royal Australian Navy.
 Thirteen were lost during the war; six British Tribals to aircraft attack, four British and one Canadian Tribal to torpedo attacks, one British Tribal to shore batteries off Tobruk, and one British Tribal in a collision with a British battleship.

 The surviving four British destroyers were paid off and sold for scrap during 1948 and 1949, while the Australian and Canadian Tribals were refitted and modernised for post-war service.
 Four destroyers still under construction in Canada when World War II ended were completed and then modernised, while five ships under construction in Australia were cancelled.

 The Australian and Canadian ships, with the exception of Micmac, served during the Korean War, with Bataan at one point escorting a United States aircraft carrier with the same name.
 The Australian and Canadian Tribals continued in service until the late 1950s and early 1960s, when they were gradually decommissioned and sold for scrapping.

 Only one ship of the class has been preserved.
 HMCS Haida was restored and is docked in Hamilton Harbour, Ontario, Canada as a museum ship.
 The bow of HMS Maori, sunk on 12 February 1942 by German aircraft, rests 13 m below sea level in Valletta's Marsamxett Harbour, Malta, and is a popular scuba diving site.

+In fiction

+The fictional Tribal-class destroyer Hakka is the setting for the 2001 Douglas Reeman novel For Valour.